Yuefengxin/Myshell/README.md

 # Myshell
-An analog terminal running on a web page
+A terminal running on a web page